 - Copy of all pages of your passport (A4 size copy)

 - Copy of all pages of your spouse’s passport (A4 size copy)

-- Certificate of residence (“Meldebescheinigung”) of the spouse living in Germany, not older 6 months
+- Certificate of residence (“Meldebescheinigung”) of the spouse living in Germany, not older than 6 months

 - Copy of spouse’s residence permit (“Aufenthaltstitel”)

-- Marriage certificate (Translated in German would be nice)
+- A marriage certificate (Translated into German would be nice)

 - Birth certificate

 - 4 passport pictures

 - copy of the lease agreement for accommodation in Germany